• Skip to primary navigation

 I was never the best math student, but I know my itinerary should have cost 145k miles.
 The system created an itinerary 15,000 miles less because of the “cheap one-way” trick.

-This told me the routing was ok according to United.
-I went back and searched only a one-way flight from NYC to Bangkok to look for Saver Awards.
 If no Saver Awards come up when doing a round trip or multi-city search, you should always search one segment at a time to check again.

-I did this and there was plenty of Saver Award availability on my travel dates.
 I noted the flight numbers, dates, and times, and called United to book because, again, the computer wasn’t showing the Saver Awards for the last piece of my itinerary, even though the awards existed.

 customer service agent